 Park and Ride

-You can park at a nearby MARTA station for a short commute.
-Candler Park, East Lake and Avondale all have free lots and are near Inman Park (click links to get driving directions).
+Candler Park, East Lake and Avondale stations all have free parking lots near Inman Park (click links to get driving directions).
 Additionally, for those traveling from the perimeter, the H.E.
-Holmes station (west side) and Indian Creek station (east side) are near I-285 and are also on the same line as the Inman Park station.
+Holmes station (west side) and Indian Creek station (east side) are near I-285 and are on the same line as the Inman Park station.